Amherst, Virginia: History

-One of the main landmarks of Amherst is the roundabout located at the intersection of Main Street and U.S. Route 60.
-"The Circle," as it is affectionately referred to by Amherst residents, is the oldest traffic circle in the VDOT system.
-The fountain and the landscaping at the circle were installed and are maintained by the Village Garden Club.
+One of the main landmarks of the town is the roundabout located at the intersection of Main Street and U.S. Route 60.
+"The Circle," as it is affectionately referred to by Amherst residents, is the oldest traffic circle in the Virginia Department of Transportation system.
+The Village Garden Club installed and maintains the fountain and the landscaping at the circle.

-Another landmark of Amherst is the Amherst County courthouse.
-An original courthouse was built in 1809 but was torn down in 1872, and the current courthouse was built shortly thereafter.
-All Amherst County records have been stored in the courthouse since 1761 when Amherst‑Nelson counties were divided from Albemarle County.
+Another Amherst landmark is the Amherst County courthouse.
+An original courthouse was built in 1809 but was torn down in 1872, and the current building was built shortly thereafter.
+All Amherst County records have been stored there since 1761 when Amherst‑Nelson counties were divided from Albemarle County.

 The Thompson's Mill-Amherst Mill Complex was previously home to Amherst Milling Co.
-The main building is an “evolved” structure with elements dating from at least the late 19th-century.
+The main building is an “evolved” structure with elements dating from at least the late 19th- century.
 It was active in the production of cornmeal and flour before closing in 2017.
 In 2018, the Virginia Department of Historic Resources placed the building on its Virginia Landmarks Register.

 Other important sites located in or near the town include the Bear Mountain Indian Mission School, Edgewood, 1818, Edgewood, 1858, Fairview, Forest Hill, The Glebe, Dulwich Manor, and Tusculum.
-These places are also listed on the National Register of Historic Places.
+These places are all listed on the National Register of Historic Places.